MichalOpoka/ecfr/cfr/title-27-Alcohol-Tobacco-Products-Firearms/chapter-I-Alcohol-Tobacco-Tax-Trade-Bureau-Department-Treasury/subchapter-B-Tobacco/part-46-Miscellaneous-Regulations-Relating-Tobacco-Products-Cigarette-Papers-Tubes/subpart-C-Disaster-Loss-Claims/subjectgroup-ECFR8d9490bc621df31-Definitions/section-46.72.md

 *Claimant.* The person who held the tobacco products or cigarette papers and tubes for sale at the time of the disaster and who files claim under this subpart.

-*Commissioner of Customs.* The Commissioner of Customs, U.S. Customs Service, The Department of the Treasury, Washington, DC.
+*Commissioner of Customs.* The Commissioner of U.S. Customs and Border Protection, Department of Homeland Security, Washington, DC.

 *Disaster.* A flood, fire, hurricane, earthquake, storm, or other catastrophe which has occurred in any part of the United States on and after the day following the date of enactment of the act and which the President of the United States has determined, under the Act of September 30, 1950 (64 Stat.
 1109; 42 U.S.C.
 1855), was a “major disaster” as defined in such Act.